 One of the biggest barriers to cycling to work is the problem of sweat.
 The thought of having to sit at your desk in damp, smelly clothes is enough to put anyone off.
 One solution is to have showers and changing facilities at the office, but not all companies can provide this for their employees.

 An alternative is using an electric bike to cycle to work.
-The powerful motor gives you a boost, so while you're still pedalling, it isn't strenuous.
+The powerful motor on an e bike gives you a boost, so while you're still pedalling, it isn't strenuous.
 Electric bikes flatten hills, make longer distances feel shorter and aren't affected by strong headwinds.
 Get to work feeling refreshed and ready to take on the day.

 We're not talking about the commute itself but before and after.
 With an E Bike you don't need to gear up in your lycra, change and shower and at work.
 You can stay in bed for a little longer.
 Simply lock your bike up at work and head to your desk.